eregni/scaleway-ddns/Readme.md

 The script needs curl version >= 7.82.0

-You need to copy the 'config-template' to 'config' and set the variables
+You need to copy the 'config-template' to 'config' and set the variables.
+Add a CNAME record for every subdomain in your dns zone config.

 Cron example that runs every 5 mins:
 */5 * * * *     [PATH TO SCRIPT FOLDER]/scaleway-ddns/scaleway-ddns.sh -c